11.1. Local taxation – introduction

 Considering the second method (i.e.presumed method), to a large number of companies the monthly presumed profit corresponds to 8% of the total monthly gross revenues plus capital gains, earnings and eventual other revenues.
 Such percentages ranges from 8% to 32% according to the economic activity in which the taxpayer is engaged.
 A tax rate of 15% applies over this tax basis, plus a surtax of 10% over the presumed profit that exceeds R$ 20,000.00 per month.

 The following tax rates of income tax apply over the presumed profit: 15% income tax plus an additional 10% over the amount that exceeds R$ 60,000.00 per quarter.
 If the method of presumed profit is adopted to calculate the income tax the taxpayer is not subject to adjustment of the annual income tax that is asserted.
+There is also no record of accumulated tax losses in this case.

 However, the possibility of adopting the presumed profit method is subject to the fulfillment of certain conditions, such as: